kirillunlimited/kirillunlimited.com/src/posts/full-stack-designers-will-take-over-the-world.md

 ---
 title: Full-Stack Designers Will Take Over the World
-head:
 description: Should we fear that front-end developers will be kicked off the job market by full-stack designers in the near future?
 toc:
   - Intro
   - Why do we need full-stack designers?